- Our Program is Designed for Full-Time Students

 In some cases, a doctoral student in a department outside the Rutgers Business School (RBS) may simultaneously satisfy the requirements of his or her home program and one of the eleven majors in the RBS doctoral program.
 In this case, the student will be awarded a single Ph.D. joint in the home program and in the RBS major.
 The student’s transcript will be annotated to indicate that the student has satisfied the requirements of both Ph.D. programs.

 For more information, see Joint Ph.D.s with other Rutgers Programs

 Only complete applications for admission will be considered.
-Consideration is guaranteed only for applications completed by March 1 for fall admission and October 15 for spring admission.
-Late applications are also welcomed, but we may be unable to consider them promptly.
+Consideration is guaranteed only for applications completed by February 1st for fall admission and October 15th for spring admission.
 The only scheduled meetings of our faculty admissions committees are following the stated deadlines.

 Because an application is not complete until official GMAT or GRE scores are received, arrangements should be made to sit for these examinations well in advance of the deadlines.

 When completing the Application for Graduate Admission, the applicant indicates whether he or she wishes to be considered for financial aid.
 Only applicants for full-time study are considered for financial aid.
-Consideration for financial aid is guaranteed only for applicants for fall admission whose applications are completed by the March 1 deadline.
-Usually we offer all our teaching assistantships to applicants whose applications are received at that time.
-Only if some of these offers are declined are we able to consider financial aid for late applicants or for applicants for admission starting in the spring semester.
+Consideration for financial aid is only for applicants for fall admission whose applications are completed by the February 1st deadline.

 Rutgers University supports the resolution of the Council of Graduate Schools, which sets April 15 as earliest date at which institutions will ask potential graduate students to decide whether to accept offers of financial support.
 Acceptances after April 15 are considered binding.